This is the translation to English of an article I wrote in Italian several months ago.

 On the basis of what has been seen during the first 7 days after the influenza A virus inoculation, the mice begin to develop a metabolic dysfunction similar to the one described by Fluge and Mella in ME/CFS patients: an increase in pyruvate dehydrogenase kinase is associated with a loss of function of pyruvate dehydrogenase and an overall shut off of the energy metabolism.
 What does that mean?
 It is difficult to draw conclusions, but we might perhaps venture the hypothesis that:

-the metabolic alteration described in ME/CFS patients by Fluge and Mella is nothing other than the one which occurs during an infection.
+the metabolic alteration described in ME/CFS patients by Fluge and Mella is nothing other than the one that occurs during an infection.

 This means that a possible scenario for the defect in pyruvate dehydrogenase activity in ME/CFS patients can simply be a depletion due to the presence of an ongoing infection (in agreement with what proposed by Antony Komaroff, among others, see here), or to a process mistaken for an infection.
 Of course, this is only one of many possible hypotheses.